allure-framework/allure-csharp/src/Allure.TestingPlatform/README.md

 active, Allure is enabled, and its message channel can publish.
 Operations on the current test or fixture additionally require the corresponding value from `ExecutionStateContext`; global operations do not.

+Direct in-process model reads and arbitrary callback-based model updates are not supported yet.
+This includes the `AllureInProcessApi` `Read*`, `TryRead*`, and `Update*` methods and the corresponding fixture and step context methods.
+MTP lifecycle messages are processed asynchronously, so those synchronous APIs cannot safely access the model owned by the data consumer.
+Use message-backed `AllureApi` operations or publish Allure messages with properties instead.

 Runtime routing uses `ICorrelationContext` to select the session and `ExecutionStateContext` to select the active lifecycle item.
 Attribute support